Stories from St Kilda

 At the time of the evacuation, St Kilda was owned by Sir Reginald MacLeod of MacLeod.
 The Earl of Dumfries bought the island as a bird sanctuary in 1931.
 He became the Marquess of Bute and at his death in 1956 bequeathed it to the National Trust for Scotland.
 In 1986 St Kilda became Scotland’s first World Heritage Site.
-After the evacuation, St Kilda has been used for radar installations, and its archaeology has been extensively investigated and recorded.
+Years after the evacuation, St Kilda was used for radar installations, and its archaeology has been extensively investigated and recorded.
 These contrasting activities are also documented in NRS records.

 Angela Gannon and George Geddes, 'St Kilda: the last and outmost isle' (2015)

 Roger Hutchinson, 'St Kilda: a people's history' (2014)